 Novel blood test can measure severity of pain

-Researchers looked at bio-markers found in the blood - in this case molecules that reflect disease severity.fitness Updated: Feb 14, 2019 15:51 IST
+For the study published in the journal Molecular Psychiatry, researchers tracked hundreds of participants to identify biomarkers in the blood that can help objectively determine how severe a patient’s pain is.fitness Updated: Feb 15, 2019 16:59 IST

-A first-of-its kind blood test that can measure the severity of pain in patients may help curb unnecessary precriptions of painkillers, which are often addictive.
+A first-of-its-kind blood test that can measure the severity of pain in patients may help curb unnecessary prescriptions of painkillers, which are often addictive.
 For the study published in the journal Molecular Psychiatry, researchers tracked hundreds of participants to identify biomarkers in the blood that can help objectively determine how severe a patient’s pain is.
 The blood test would allow physicians far more accuracy in treating pain-as well as a better long-term look at the patient’s medical future.

 “We have developed a prototype for a blood test that can objectively tell doctors if the patient is in pain, and how severe that pain is,” said Alexander Niculescu, a professor at Indiana University in the US.